senacor/Tutorials-Microservices/hints/stage-02/README.md

 #### Running a migration with the flyway plugin (optional)

 If you configure flyway using the flyway-plugin you can run migrations through gradle tasks without starting the project itself.
-Navigate to the demo project's base folder and run:
+Navigate to the customer project's base folder and run:
 ```
 ./gradlew flywayMigrate -i
 ```

 You should retrieve a ```BUILD SUCCESSFULL``` message at the end of the migration.

-Note: The mysql schema "demodb" (as specified in the flyway configuration in the build.gradle) can be automatically created for you upon the first migration.
+Note: The mysql schema "customerdb" (as specified in the flyway configuration in the build.gradle) can be automatically created for you upon the first migration.
 Usually you would use an already existing database/schema that you create *before* you run the first migration though.
 If you let flyway create the schema for you the first migration entry in the ```schema_version``` table that flyway automatically creates in the database for you will be a migration without a version number.

 #### If something goes wrong...